nicklanasa/nicklanasa.github.io/content/posts/2020-03-14---Way-of-the-Warrior-Kid-Book-Review.md

 As a father, the idea of a **Warrior Kid** is something that I find rather interesting but felt like it wouldn't be very fun for the kid.
 As a kid, you want to have fun and acting like a warrior sounds it wouldn't be the first choice for any kid.
 Forunately, after reading this book, I'm fully endorsing that every kid should be warrior kid and eventually, they will realize that too.
 Let me explain.

 This book is all about a kid named Marc that was having a hard time at school.
 He felt weak, unintelligent and was often bullied by the "bigger" kid Kenny.
-One particular part in the book that stands out was when all the kids in his gym class had to do 10 pullups in front of the entire class.
+One particular part in the book that stood out was when all the kids in his gym class had to do 10 pullups in front of the entire class.
 Most of the kids could do more than one but Marc couldn't do any.
 This did not help his self esteem and also gave the bully Kenny more ammunition.

 When the school year ended, Marc was not feeling so great about himself.
 He felt alone and not capable of doing anything to prevent the problems he had at school but little did he know this was all about to change.
 His Navy Seal Uncle Jake came to visit for the summer, who was about to give Marc a whole new outlook on his life and obstacles he encountered.